Ria424/developers-animatesdk-docs/Document_object/Document9971.md

 #### Usage

-document.silent
+Document.silent

 #### Description

-Property; `boolean`; A boolean value that specifies whether the object is accessible.
+Property; `boolean`; Specifies whether the object is accessible.
 This is equivalent to the inverse logic of the Make Movie Accessible setting in the Accessibility panel.
 That is, if `Document.silent` is true, it is the same as the Make Movie Accessible option being unchecked.
 If it is false, it is the same as the Make Movie Accessible option being checked.

 #### Example